Skip to content

 Why can’t I find my one eczema trigger?

-Because it is rarely just one thing.
+Because it's rarely just one thing.
 Many flares happen when multiple triggers combine and overwhelm the skin barrier.

 Can stress trigger an eczema flare?